Hilton Istanbul Bosphorus

-The Hilton Istanbul Bosphorus (Hilton İstanbul Bosphorus) is a five star hotel in Istanbul, Turkey.
+The Hilton Istanbul Bosphorus (Hilton İstanbul Bosphorus) is a five-star hotel in Istanbul, Turkey.
 Designed by Skidmore, Owings & Merrill, it opened in 1955 as the Istanbul Hilton and is the longest operating Hilton Hotel outside the United States.

 Project

-On December 19, 1950, Conrad N. Hilton revealed to the New York Times that he had recently reached an agreement with the Turkish government to build a new Hilton hotel in Istanbul with 300 rooms costing US$5 million.
+On December 19, 1950, Conrad N. Hilton revealed to the New York Times that he had recently reached an agreement with the Turkish government to build a new Hilton hotel in Istanbul with 300 rooms costing a total of US$5 million.
 The U.S. governmental agency Economic Cooperation Administration (ECA) was the main financier of an investment project.
 Hilton would raise the operation's capital and run the hotels while keeping one third of the profits.

 At the time, Istanbul was growing in tourism, economy, and commerce.
 The total number of rooms in Istanbul conforming to internationally acceptable comfort standards was 290.
 The project would more than double the city's accommodation capacity at the international level.

 John Wilson Houser, vice-president of Hilton International, wrote a letter to Conrad N. Hilton on June 23, 1951 about the Soviet Union's intention to build a 1,000-room hotel in Istanbul similar to the Waldorf-Astoria Hotel in New York City, plans of which he had seen.
-Hilton Istanbul Bosphorus project thus became a factor in the Cold War US–Soviet rivalry.
+The Istanbul Hilton project thus became a factor in the Cold War US–Soviet rivalry.

 The final contract between the Turkish Government and Hilton Hotels was signed on August 9, 1951.
 The necessary land and US$3 million of the investment capital were provided by Emekli Sandigi, the Turkish Pension Fund, and the remaining US$2 million by the ECA.
 Hilton International secured the initial operating rights for 20 years.

-While being financed by Emekli Sandigi, which was the Turkish Pension Fund, and the U.S government through the Economic Cooperation Administration, securing this funding had called for other projects like The Park hotel of Istanbul, A subsidiary of Pan Am, and the Inter-Continental Hotels Cooperation to be bypassed.
+While being financed by Emekli Sandigi, which was the Turkish Pension Fund, and the U.S government through the Economic Cooperation Administration, securing this funding had called for other projects like The Park hotel of Istanbul, a subsidiary of Pan Am, and the Inter-Continental Hotels Cooperation to be bypassed.